vitormeloa/serverless-face-recognition/README.md

    Rekognition isn't available in every region (for example `sa-east-1`).
 If your default region lacks Rekognition, set `rekognition_region` in `terraform.tfvars` to a supported region such as `us-east-1`.

+   If Terraform reports `AuthorizationHeaderMalformed` while creating the S3 bucket, adjust the `region` variable in `terraform.tfvars` (and your `AWS_DEFAULT_REGION`) so they match the region where your credentials are configured, for example `eu-central-1`.
 3. Deploy:
    ```bash
    cd terraform/aws